manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

 You can clone a PDB in Oracle Database using the following methods:

  - **Full Clone**
 	With this method, you can clone a PDB only to the source CDB, that is, the CDB where you are cloning the PDB.
 It is ideal for load testing, and is useful for long-term usage.
 However, this method takes longer and requires a large amount of space.

  - **Snap Clone**
 	Users often require clones of production databases for development and testing purposes.
 It can be difficult and time-consuming to create clones, especially if the databases are huge.
 With this method, you can create thin clones of large databases with little space in less time.

 	> **Note:** Snap Clone is a storage agnostic approach for creating quick and space-efficient clones of huge production databases.
 This method is ideal for functional testing and is useful for short-term purposes.
 The cloning process is quick and the clone PDB occupies less space.

 **Plug an unplugged PDB**

-You can create a PDB in the container by plugging in an unplugged PDB.
+You can create a PDB in a container by plugging in an unplugged PDB.

 This method uses one of the following:

  - An unplugged PDB in the form of an *XML* metadata file.
     This file describes the PDB and the files associated with the PDB.

  - An unplugged PDB in the form of a *.PDB* file.
     This file is a compressed archive of the XML file that describes the PDB and the files used by the PDB (such as data files and wallet file).
 Using this format, you can copy a single, compressed `.PDB` file (instead of multiple files) to a new location to plug the PDB into a CDB.

 You will find more information about unplugged PDBs in the subsequent section.